 Extra credit is not given under most circumstances.
 If extra credit is given it will be given to the class as a whole and not on an individual basis.

 COURSE COMPLETION CERTIFICATE

-Please refer to the most current version of the SPC EMS Program Handbook for eligibility details.
-A student must pass ALL individual courses of the AEMT program in order to receive a course completion certificate at the AEMT level.
+Each student petitioning to take the National Registry exam must have a course completion to apply to test.
 Please refer to the most current version of the SPC EMS Program Handbook for details.